quickwit-oss/search-benchmark-game/README.md

  from the [AOL query dataset](https://en.wikipedia.org/wiki/AOL_search_data_leak) (but do not contain any personal information).

-Out of a random sample of query, we filtered queries that had at least two terms and yield at least 1 hit when searches as a phrase query.
+Out of a random sample of query, we filtered queries that had at least two terms and yield at least 1 hit when searched as a phrase query.

 For each of these query, we then run them as :
 - `intersection`